Updated: Jun 21

 📌 From NParks website, there are 10 checkpoints (CPs) in total.

 📌 Measuring the distances on Google Map, the full trail from Lakeside MRT Station to Coney Island at CP9 is about 38Km, excluding CP10 at Rower's Bay.
-From Lakeside station to CP1 is 2Km, CP1 to CP9 is 35Km and a 1Km trail to nowhere in Bishan - Ang Mo Kio Park.
-I believe the "36Km" refers to the distance from CP1 to CP9 plus that 1Km Bishan-AMK trail.
+From Lakeside Station to CP1 is 2Km, CP1 to CP9 is 35Km and a 1Km trail to nowhere in Bishan - Ang Mo Kio Park.

 📌 If I were to walk on that 1Km trail from CP5 to one end of Bishan - AMK Park and back to CP5, it will be a 2Km walk.
 So, the 36Km trail has a nett total of 37Km hiking distance.
 To omit the 1Km trail, the total distance is only 35Km.

-📌 Since I live in the west of Singapore, I will choose to start at CP1.
+📌 Since I live in the west of Singapore, I will start at somewhere near CP1.
+Chinese Garden Station is closer to CP1, but that will exclude the Jurong Lake Gardens segment.
 If I start the hike at Lakeside MRT Station, there will be the 2Km walk to CP1.

-📌 There are 3 on-going construction works along the C2C Trail at the point of writing this post and detours may be required.
+📌 There are some on-going construction works along the C2C Trail at the point of writing this post and detours may be required.
 But the differences in distances are not much.

 📌 The 36Km trail uses the Park Connector Network (PCN), which comprises mostly of shared paths with cyclists and portable mobility device (PMD) riders.
-This is one risk factor to take note of as there were cases of errant cyclists knocking down pedestrians, some were fatal.
-For safety, no headphone or earpieces.
+This is one risk factor to take note of as there were cases of errant cyclists knocking down pedestrians, some had been fatal.
+For own safety, no headphone or earpieces.

 Reference: NParks website